zhimin-z/moatless-tree-search/README.md

 # Moatless-Tree-Search

 Note: The original development code can be found at [https://github.com/a-antoniades/swe-planner](https://github.com/a-antoniades/swe-planner).
 It is only intended for reproducing the results in the paper.
-This is a clean refactor which will be extended and actively maintained.
+This is a clean refactor with a modular design, which will be extended and actively maintained.

 <div align="center">